201820-SWEN-230/ec-cloud9-docker/README.md

 To build images first cd to ws-cust and:

-docker build -t ws-cpp .
+docker build -t ws-cust .

 Then back to the repo root and: